 Can we submit an application involving two distinct categories?

-Yes, but indicate only one category on the Application Sheet and be sure to address the category requirements of both categories in addition to the General Application Requirements and any requirements for application type, such as Shared Services or Demonstration.
+Yes, but indicate only one category on the Application Sheet.
+Be sure to address the category requirements of both categories in addition to any general requirements as well as the requirements for application type, such as Shared Services.
 Choose the predominant element of your project when indicating the category for your application.

 Are there matching requirements on these grants?